wskinner/lsmt/Readme.md

 ```

 # Limitations
-* The database is not thread-safe.
+* The database is not thread-safe for writes.
 If you need to read and write from multiple threads, you must handle synchronization yourself.
 * No client-server support.
-* Currently, the LSM tree index stores key ranges in a naive way.
-Read and merge performance will suffer.
-I plan to replace this with an interval tree for more efficient queries.
 * Failure recovery is not yet implemented.

 # Performance